Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties

 \subsection{Physical features of GRGs}

-The limiting and conventional value of the projected linear size of giant radio sources $\ge$0.7 Mpc \citep{Dab17, Da20b, Urs18}.
-Among the sources presented in the current paper, most GRGs belong to the FR-II galaxy.
-There are 2 FR-I galaxies and 46 FR-II galaxies.
-For 5 radio galaxies, morphology is complicated and it was not possible to determine FR-I/FR-II nature from their morphology.
-One GRG (J0042+3150) in our sample is present in the brightest galaxy cluster.
-In Figure \ref{fig:Linear size}, we present a histogram showing the distribution of projected linear size for GRGs and GRQs using sources presented in the current paper.
-GRGs have a linear size range between 0.7 Mpc to 1.87 Mpc and from the histogram, it is evident that most GRGs in the present sample have a size of nearly 1 Mpc.
+Two GRGs (J0843+0513, J1138+4540) in our sample are present in the brightest galaxy cluster.
+In Figure \ref{fig:Linear size}, we present a histogram showing the distribution of the projected linear size for GRGs and GRQs using the sources presented in the current paper.
+GRSs have a linear size range between 0.74 Mpc and 1.68 Mpc, and from the histogram, it is evident that most GRGs in the present sample have a size of nearly 1 Mpc.
+The present sample also includes two high-redshift ($z>$1) GRSs.
+The radio power of GRSs ranges from $P_{150} \sim 10^{26}$ W~Hz$^{-1}$ to $10^{29}$ W~Hz$^{-1}$.

-The present paper considerably increases the number of high-redshift (say $z>$1) GRGs.
-The foremost value, modest value, and median value of $z$ are 4.30, 0.13, and 0.50 that present the distance of the radio galaxy.
-The FR-I giant radio galaxies are less luminous compared to the FR-II giant galaxies at approximately the same redshift.